Alternative ways to send email attachments or files

-Unfortunately you cannot send attachments of any kind with your emails.
-These are the reasons why:
+You cannot send attachments of any kind with your emails.
+This is why:

 - Email attachments are often used as a way to hide viruses and malware.
 Because of this, emails with attachments are more likely to get caught in spam filters, which can affect your deliverability.